timescale/docs/migrate/playbooks/multi-node-to-timescale-service.md

 </Procedure>

-## Restore hypertables in TimescaleDB instance
+## Restore hypertables in your Timescale instance

 After pre-data migration, your distributed hypertables from your source database become regular PostgreSQL tables.
-Recreate them as regular hypertables in TimescaleDB instance to restore them.
+Recreate them as regular hypertables in your Timescale instance to restore them.

 <Highlight type="note">
 Distributed hypertables are typically created with additional